fygar256/general-assembler-axx/README.md

 ### GENERAL ASSEMBLER 'axx.py'

-axx.py is a general assembler that generalizes the assembler.
+axx.py is a generalized assembler.

-It is written in a general way so that it does not depend on any particular system, and it ignores the chr(13) at the end of the line in the DOS file.
+It is written in a general way so that the execution platform does not depend on a specific processor. chr(13) at the end of the line in the DOS file is also ignored.

-I think there is enough functionality to handle a generic processor instruction set as long as you have the pattern data, but it does not support the fine-grained functionality of a processor-specific assembler.
-I intend to implement the practical fine features of a dedicated assembler in the future.
+I believe it has the ability to handle a pan-processor instruction set if you provide pattern data, but it does not support the fine-grained features of a processor-specific assembler.
+This is an experimental implementation.
+We intend to implement the practical fine features of a dedicated assembler in the future.

 How to use